ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 ## Lab 1: hardest var in Iris

 1. consider the Iris dataset
-2. design and implement a ML-based procedure for answering this question:
+2. design and implement an ML-based procedure for answering this question:

 .center[**what's the hardest variable to be predicted in the dataset?**]